ibmdbanalytics/dashdb_analytic_tools/dashdb_rstudio/README.md

 ## Status ##

 This is work in progress.
-For any request please contact torsten@de.ibm.com or mwurst@de.ibm.com.
+For any request please contact torsten@de.ibm.com.

 ## License ##